-- Maximize opportunities for study-abroad participants to reflect on the values that form their own identities and to encourage them to assume their roles as responsible world citizens.
+Maximize opportunities for students to reflect on the values that form their own identities and to encourage them to assume their roles as responsible world citizens.

-For each three-credit semester course, the program should provide at least thirty-five (35) hours (2,100 minutes) of in-class instruction.
-In addition, students should participate in at least ten (10) hours per week of such additional activities as cultural excursions, community service, or peer tutoring.
+For each three credits earned, the program should provide a combined 45 hours of formal instruction and program related activities designed to strengthen academic and intercultural learning (examples include cultural exchanges, group excursions, and community-engaged programming).
 Syllabi for courses not taught by Georgetown faculty must be reviewed and approved by the program director and the academic department that houses the course.

 Health and Safety

 The faculty director and on-site staff must have clear and detailed plans to provide for student health and to address medical emergencies at the program site and during program excursions in keeping with the Georgetown University emergency protocol.
-These plans should take into full consideration the physical challenges presented by the infrastructure of the program’s location and include a comprehensive review of medical resources.
+These plans should take into full consideration the physical challenges presented by the infrastructure of the program’s location and include a comprehensive review of medical resources and evacuation plans.
 At least two people (the faculty director and an additional program staff member, or the faculty director and an on-site staff member from the host institution) should be available to provide 24-hour emergency assistance.
-Students should be fully informed of the health and safety challenges of a given program before they have committed to attending it.

 Faculty Director Selection

 OGE reviews all candidates for summer directorships in consultation with the appropriate academic department.
-The program director must possess the cultural and linguistic expertise to lead students in the proposed location.
-He or she must also be prepared to carry out the many non-academic duties of his/her position, which include providing 24-hour emergency assistance, regularly counseling students, addressing behavioral issues and group dynamics, visiting host families, planning and joining excursions, and being widely accessible to students throughout the program.
+In addition to possessing knowledge and familiarity with the host culture and local language, the faculty director must also be prepared to carry out the many non-academic duties of the position, which include providing 24-hour emergency assistance, counseling students, addressing behavioral issues and group dynamics, visiting host families, planning and partaking in excursions, and being widely accessible to students throughout the program.
 The director must possess the necessary interpersonal skills to assist students effectively as they experience the physical and emotional stress of life abroad.
 The director must plan to be on-site with students for the full duration of the proposed program.
-All program directors are required to attend an orientation and training session led by staff of the Office of Global Education prior to departure; this requirement applies both to new directors and to directors who have led programs in the past.

 - How does program location connect to curriculum?
 Is the program’s setting an integral part of its academic focus?